theimowski/master-thesis/docs/section-research.md

 #### Summary

-It is getting more evident that aspects of Web Development follow similar pattern in Music Store application.
+It is getting more evident that aspects of web development follow similar pattern in Music Store application.
 To utilize both authentication and authorization, another building blocks were created.
 All those building blocks happened to reside near WebPart type, which made them reusable and suitable for composition.
 Implementation of the concepts in functional paradigm significantly differs form how they tend to be defined in object-oriented programming.